Soccolo/GPVAE/README.md

-data.rds = simulated intensities for male-female interactions pop = simulated population of females of each age dt = simulated number of male participants of each age
+data.rds = simulated intensities for male-female interactions pop = simulated population of females of each age dt = simulated number of male participants of each age Y_data = Polymod observed values of y
+Polymod Participants = data on the Polymod participants, used to generate the participants matrix